helpers

 Format Dates

 Convert string dates into a yyyy-mm-dd format.
 The function uses pl.coalesce to try to process different formats.
 For example, it will first try to convert m/d/y, and then if that doesn’t work it will try d/m/y.
+It’s not perfect, but if someone messes up the date it’s their fault.

 Note: it won’t attempt to convert excel dates.
+If someone sends us excel dates we will file a lawsuit.

 Usage